Precision Measurement of $D_{s}^{*+}$-$D_{s}^{+}$ Mass Difference

+The event selection criteria for the decays of $D_{(s)}^{*+}\to D_{(s)}^+\pi^0$ are based on the reconstruction of one three-prong $D_{(s)}^+$ candidate and one $\pi^0$.
 This analysis uses the same selection criteria of $K^\pm$, $\pi^\pm$, and $\pi^0$ mesons as in Refs.~\cite{BESIII:2020qkh,BESIII:2021jnf,BESIII:2024thr}.
 In the $\pi^0 \to \gamma\gamma$ reconstruction, the diphoton invariant mass $M(\gamma\gamma)$ is additionally required to be between $120$~and~$150$~$\mevcc$.
-Comparing to the criteria of $M(\gamma\gamma) \in [115,\ 150]$~$\mevcc$ used in many other BESIII analyses, this requirement is more symmetric around the known $\pi^0$ mass, and able to remove $\sim$6\% of the background at the cost of $\sim$1\% of the signal.

 A kinematic fit that constrains $M(\gamma\gamma)$ to the known $\pi^0$ mass~\cite{pdg} is performed on the selected photon pairs.
 This significantly improves the reconstructed $\pi^0$ momentum resolution to $\sigma_p/p\sim2$\%.
-Due to the small energy release in the $D_{(s)}^{*+}\to D_{(s)}^+\pi^0$ decays, the $\pi^0$s from $D_{(s)}^{*+}$ mesons have a typical laboratory momentum of 60 MeV/$c$.
-The $\pi^0$ momentum is required to be less than 100~MeV/$c$ to suppress more energetic $\pi^0$s from decays of ground-state charm mesons and light hadrons.
+Due to the small Q-value in the $D_{(s)}^{*+}\to D_{(s)}^+\pi^0$ decays, the $\pi^0$ momentum is required to be less than 100~MeV/$c$ to suppress more energetic $\pi^0$s from decays of ground-state charmed mesons and light hadrons.
 In case of multiple $\pi^0$ candidates in an event, only the one with $M(\gamma\gamma)$ closest to the known $\pi^0$ mass is selected.